-The knowledge and strategies that are effective in addressing specific societal challenges can differ significantly depending on the nature of the issue concerned.
-It is entirely possible for individuals from completely different disciplines to work on the same societal challenge without recognising each other's efforts, applying knowledge and methods unique to their respective disciplines.
-For instance, which research fields have contributed to SDG 5, which aims at achieving gender equality and empowering all women and girls?
-Fields like sociology, political science, or psychology may immediately come to mind.
-However, as shown later (see Figure \ref{fig:3}), medicine has made a significant contribution, especially in recent years---a fact that may not be readily apparent compared to the aforementioned fields.
-Each societal challenge often involves significant contributions from disciplines that may not initially be given much consideration.
-Understanding this reality and its temporal trends offers a vital perspective on interdisciplinary efforts and their contributions to various societal challenges.
-This understanding helps reveal the organic collaborative relationships and structures between academia and the policy sphere that work towards addressing common global problems.
-Such insights are invaluable for shaping future collaboration across disciplines, sectors, and borders.
+The knowledge and strategies effective in addressing specific societal challenges can differ markedly depending on the nature of the issue.
+It is entirely possible for individuals---researchers and policymakers alike---from completely different disciplines and policy areas to work on the same challenge without recognising each other's contributions, applying knowledge and methods unique to their respective fields.
+For instance, in the case of SDG 5, which aims to achieve gender equality and empower all women and girls, disciplines such as sociology, political science, or psychology may immediately come to mind.
+However, as shown later (Figure \ref{fig:3}), medicine has also made a substantial contribution in recent years, a fact not readily apparent when compared with the aforementioned fields.

+Each societal challenge therefore often involves significant contributions from disciplines that might not initially be expected.
+Recognising these contributions and their temporal dynamics provides a vital perspective on how interdisciplinary efforts evolve and how they contribute to addressing global challenges.
+Such an understanding also helps reveal the organic collaborative relationships and structures between academia and the policy sphere that work towards common global problems.
+These insights are invaluable for shaping future collaboration across disciplines, sectors and borders.

-In practice, conducting such analyses has proven challenging, primarily due to the difficulty of assessing whether---and to what extent---a given contribution has helped address, let alone resolve, a societal challenge \citep{DEste23, Sandes22}.
-These evaluations are inherently part of a complex social and political process, and the methods, timeframes, and social consensus required make it difficult to discuss the results with any degree of certainty—scientifically, politically, or practically.
-Nevertheless, in today's era of rapidly advancing Open Science and Data Science \citep{Dong17,Wittenburg21}, and with the increasing availability of diverse scientometric data, it is now more feasible than ever to gain indirect insights through extensive data analysis.
+In practice, conducting such analyses has proven challenging, primarily due to the difficulty of assessing whether, and to what extent, a given contribution has helped address, let alone resolve, a societal challenge \citep{DEste23, Sandes22}.
+These evaluations are inherently part of a complex social and political process, and the methods, timeframes, and social consensus required make it hard to discuss the results with any degree of certainty---scientifically, politically or practically.
+Nevertheless, in today's era of rapidly advancing Open Science and Data Science \citep{Dong17,Wittenburg21}, and with the increasing availability of diverse scientometric data, it has become more feasible than ever to gain indirect insights through extensive data analysis.
 This is the approach we adopt in this paper.